JiananDing0/MIT_6.828/lab1/README.md

 #### [Exercise 4](https://github.com/JiananDing0/MIT_6.828/edit/master/lab1/Exercise4):
 * In order to solve this problem, we should first create a ```Makefile``` with the basic c++ command ```gcc pointers.c -o pointers```in order to compile the *pointer.c* file.
-* After it compiles, we can directly execute the file by "./pointers" and the following content shows up:
+* After it compiles, we can directly execute the file by execute ```./pointers"``` and the following content shows up:
 ```
 1: a = 0x7ffee62f18a0, b = 0x7ff560405860, c = 0x7ffee62f1908
 2: a[0] = 200, a[1] = 101, a[2] = 102, a[3] = 103